glennDittmann/InteractiveMatrix/README.md

 # InteractiveMatrix
-An embedded c++ project for a low resolution interactive screen made from LED-strips.
+An embedded c++ platformio project for a low resolution interactive screen made from LED-strips.

 ## Hardware
 ### Microcontroller